bluebanquise/tutorials/README.md

 Next step depends if you are using a Virtual Machine or a real server.

+3 ways to do:

-If you are using a real server, upload the Centos DVD in /root folder and mount it in /mnt (or mount it directly from CDROM):
+1. If you are using a real server, upload the Centos DVD in /root folder and mount it in /mnt (or mount it directly from CDROM):

 ```
 mount /root/CentOS-8-x86_64-Everything.iso /mnt